ESTA FAQ

 Will your data be passed on to other instances?

-The American Dream will only share your information with the DHS in the context of the ESTA application and never with any other third party.
-However, the Department of Homeland Security reserves the right to pass on information to other authorities and organizations for the duration of internal storage, in particular for the processing of visa applications.
+esta-application.com will only share your information with the DHS in the context of the ESTA application and never with any other third party.
+However, the Department of Homeland Security reserves the right to share information with other agencies and organizations for the duration of internal storage, particularly for law enforcement or visa application processing.

 Airlines and shipping companies will generally not have access to any information from your ESTA application.
 They can only access the status of an ESTA application within the Advance Passenger Information System, the APIS.